finitum/CSHub/README.md

 ## How does it work?
 This project uses TypeScript.
 This is typed JavaScript, so we can use many advantages of typedness, and use object oriented programming constructs like classes.

-The project is divided into different sections:

-* Client
-* Server
-* Shared

 In order to facilitate typed communication between server and client, we have a shared package.
 Here, many models of different parts of the app are defined, so we are sure an object has the properties we need.
 It also defines how the api-calls function, as it provides classes that can be passed between server and client.
 These classes include a certain URL, which both the server and client use for their communication.